Home

 Here's how to do a free trademark search.

+Start out by searching for your exact domain name.
 This will give you the results for your exact domain name.
-Be sure to do a search of your domain name as a business name (without the .com extension), and with your keywords separated by a space.
-Also, do a search for a shortened version of your name (for example, if you added the words "source", "info", "biz", "resources", or "store" to get a good domain name).
+Also, be sure to do a search of your domain name as a business name (without the .com extension), and with your keywords separated by a space.
+It is also a good idea to do a search for a shortened version of your name (for example, if you added the words "source", "info", "biz", "resources", or "store" to get a good domain name).

 For example, if you selected thecatsupplystore.com for your domain name, do a search on each of the following: